25 Weird and Wonderful Things to Do in Batumi

 Buses/Trains we got in and out of Batumi:

-Batumi to Tbilisi train: costs 35 GEL and took 5 hours, leaving Batumi at 08:10.
+Batumi to Tbilisi train: costs from 35 GEL and takes 5 hours, leaving Batumi around 08:00.

 Where to Stay in Batumi

-We stayed in Orbi Twin Towers and we would book it again if we go back to Batumi.
-The flat is on a very high floor of a glass high-rise building in proper Batumi style.
+We stayed in an apartment in one of the Orbi Twin Towers and we would book it again if we go back to Batumi.
+The space is on a very high floor of a glass high-rise building in proper Batumi style.
 There are cooking facilities, a balcony with sea and city views, a comfy bed, and everything was spotlessly clean.
 I 100% recommend!

 A Brief History of Batumi and the Adjara Region